Lillian1070/showcase_python_EDA_1/README.md

 ## Project Overview
-This project demonstrates essential EDA techniques using Python libraries such as `xxxx`.
+This project demonstrates exploratory data analysis (EDA) techniques using Python libraries such as `xxxx`.
 The dataset is processed through several preprocessing steps, including:

 - xxxxxxx